codemancers/strapi-plugin-stellate/README.md

 ## Usage

-To clear the cache after running `npm run develop` or `yarn develop` in your Strapi application,go to the dropdown and select the collection type for which you want to clear the cache, then click Purge Cache, which will make an HTTP request to the designated URL endpoint with the required authentication token and clear the Strapi CMS cache.
+To clear the cache after running `npm run develop` or `yarn develop` in the Strapi application, go to the dropdown and select the collection type for which you want to clear the cache, then click Purge Cache, which will make an HTTP request to the designated URL endpoint with the required authentication token and clear the Strapi CMS cache.

 ![DashBoard](./docs/Dashboard.png)
 ![Selection UI](./docs/Selection.png)